alireza-aliabadi/go-prometheus-log-exporter/README.md

 <hr>

 ### Prerequisite
+1. clone the project
-1. Build required docker image for exporter :
+2. Build required docker image for exporter :

     run this command to build "_golangprom-exporter:1.0_" image from dockerfile